vitay/quarto-presentation/README.md

 ## Usage

+The source for the presentation is in `index.qmd`.

-Using quarto is a one-liner (`quarto render slides --to revealjs`), but the provided Makefile makes it even easier:
+Using quarto is a one-liner (`quarto render index.qmd --to revealjs`), but the provided Makefile makes it even easier:

 ```
 make